 Google has developed over 100 apps for Android.
 One of them is Gboard or Google Keyboard.
 There is no doubt that Google develops better and helpful apps.
-Google is the Android developer does not mean that they can develop the best apps in the world.
+Google is the owner of Android does not mean that they can develop the best apps.
 Many companies are dominating or trying to dominate certain areas of Android.
 I have been using SwiftKey and Gboard for over eight months, and everything in this article is from my experience.
 Here is the ultimate SwiftKey vs Gboard comparison.

 In the tech world, there is always competition.
 For those who do not know Microsoft purchased SwiftKey in 2016.
 With over 100 million downloads and 250 million active users only on Android, SwiftKey is a competitor in the industry.
 How do both stand against each other?
 Let’s find out in this SwiftKey vs Gboard battle.